- 2020 Acer Swift 3 SF314-57G-71GL

 After connecting the notebook to the eGPU you get a powerful setup for gaming or challenging CAD tasks.

-Because of the fact that you only have to connect the Thunderbolt 3 cable to the notebook to charge it and connect it to LAN and peripherals like mouse and keyboard it has the easiness of a docking station - a very powerful docking station!
+Because of the fact that you only have to connect the Thunderbolt 3 cable to the notebook to charge it and connect it to peripherals like mouse and keyboard it has the easiness of a docking station - a very powerful docking station!

 Because I am very sensitive regarding noise I decided to swap the PSU fans.
 The stock fans were a little bit loud and had a high pitching sound.
 I bought 2 Noctua NF-A4x20 FLX 40x20mm fans.